Tommy Allsup, Buddy Holly’s Guitarist Who Avoided Plane Crash, Dies At 85

 He would later perform at the venue himself and by the mid-50’s, he played regularly as a jobber musician.
 In 1958, he met Buddy Holly in a recording studio.
 A year later, Holly invited him to join his band on the Winter Dance Party tour.

 A year after the plane crash, Allsup transferred to California and worked as a guitarist and record producer.
-As producer, he worked with the likes of Willie Nelson, Bobby Vee, and Asleep at the Wheel.
+As a producer, he worked with the likes of Willie Nelson, Bobby Vee, and Asleep at the Wheel.

 Tommy Allsup was inducted into the Oklahoma Music Hall of Fame.